FAQ

 Paper Length Requirement

 Q. On the submission page, it is stated that all submissions should be 4–8 pages (excluding references).
-However, in the Author Kit template, I noticed that it mentions both long and short papers, with short papers being up to 4 pages.
 Could you please confirm whether short papers are still an option (with a 4-page limit), or if all submissions should follow the 4–8 page guideline regardless of the type?

 A. Submissions should be 4 to 8 pages in length maximum.
 So a 4-page paper is indeed an option. .